DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/importing.md

 ### Attributes

-The `--attributes` (or `-a`) option allows you to specify the attributes that should be returned from your LDAP server.
+The `--attributes` option allows you to specify the attributes that should be returned from your LDAP server.

 This option is great for reducing memory usage for large imports, since all attributes will be returned from your LDAP server otherwise.